paulczy/ado-copilot-code-review/README.md

   - **System Access Token (Recommended)**: Use the pipeline's built-in OAuth token for Azure DevOps Services.
 Must grant permissions to Build Service Identity (see below).
   - **Personal Access Token**: Required for Azure DevOps Server (on-prem) or if you prefer explicit token management.
 Needs permissions to read pull requests, write comments, and read code.
 - **PowerShell 7+**: This extension requires PowerShell 7 or later (`pwsh`) to be installed on the agent.
 PowerShell 7 is pre-installed on Microsoft-hosted agents.

-> **Platform Support**: This extension supports both Windows and Linux Azure DevOps agents.
-Compatible with MS-hosted and self-hosted agents.

 ## Installation